 Student Contact Information

 All students are responsible for maintaining their current address, email address and phone number with the Office of the Registrar.
 It is also the student’s responsibility to frequently monitor campus e-mail and the university web site, as these electronic means of communication are the university’s most effective and efficient ways to disseminate important information to the campus community.
 Campus e-mail is the primary means of communication from the Office of Student Conduct; appearance notifications, hearing notifications and decision notifications will be sent to the student’s A-State email address.

 Modifying the Standards of Student Conduct

 The university reserves the right to amend the Standards of Student Conduct at any time.
 Every effort will be made to communicate any changes made to the university community at least ten days prior to policy change, except at the start of the academic year.
 The Standards of Student Conduct will be updated each summer and the new version will be available in the Student Handbook for that academic year.

 The Vice Chancellor for Student Affairs or his/her designee is the final authority in defining and interpreting the Non-Academic Standards of Student Conduct and conduct procedures.
 The Vice Chancellor for Academic Affairs and Research or his/her designee is the final authority in defining and interpreting the Academic Standards of Student Conduct.

 Standards of Student Conduct

 Standards of Student Conduct are divided into two categories: Non-Academic Misconduct and Academic Misconduct.
 The following list of prohibited behavior is not exclusive and serves only as examples of specific actions constituting Non-academic Misconduct.
 The Academic Misconduct list can be found in the Student Handbook under Academic Rights and Responsibilities.

 Non-Academic Misconduct Standards of Student Conduct

-A student commits a violation of the Non-Academic Standards of Student Conduct if he or she aids another student in the commission of a violation of the Non-Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.
+A student commits a violation of the Non-Academic Standards of Student Conduct they aid another student in the commission of a violation of the Non-Academic Standards of Student Conduct or is present or fails to leave immediately a situation where a violation is occurring.